 Bachelor's degrees in computer networking and security allow students to learn through lectures and hands-on training.
 Programs can generally be completed in four years or less.
 Typically, there are not many educational prerequisites for admission into a program, but students usually need at least a high school education.
 Information technology programs provide students with the skills to manage and secure networks, but also include general education requirements that prepare them to work with a variety of clients.
 Information technology, information and network technologies, and security systems are all different fields within this program.

 Through hands-on and theoretical coursework, students learn about security strategies and are able to design and evaluate secure computer networks.
-Topics such as storage area networks, advanced server administration and security concepts are usually covered.
-The development of problem-solving, business and interpersonal skills is emphasized.
-Common topics may include:
+Topics such as storage area networks, advanced server administration, and security concepts are usually covered.
+The development of problem-solving, business, and interpersonal skills is emphasized.
+Common core topics may include:

 - Computer forensics

 - Principle of network security

 - Database server administration